AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

 <img v-else src="/images/dlge/light-tree.svg" />

 <p style="text-align: center; font-style: italic;">Figure 4: Tree diagram showing how DLGE containers are connected together (read from left to right)</p>

+#### Containers

+This section will go into more depth regarding the containers including their individual JSON representations before going onto the main format representatio.

+##### WavFile

+The simplest container, no fancy logic attached to this one.

+As said in the [table](#dlge-container-table) above,

 :::warning
 This section is currently a work in progress and will be improved upon in the future.